Museums

 Museum without Walls

-Demolition of houses at Vila Autódromo by the city government (© Luiz Claudio Silva / Museum of Removals collection).
+House demolition at Vila Autódromo (© Luiz Claudio Silva / Museum of Removals collection).

 In 1947, theorist and writer André Malraux conceived the figure of the imaginary museum to address how photography could extend the art institution’s operational powers.
 The photographic image, generously transportable and reproducible, would constitute an ideal medium for the collection, the study, the comparison and, above all, the inscription of objects in the history of art – a medium more efficient than the objects themselves.
 Dilated by the artifices of technical reproducibility, the museum would grow simultaneously inward and outward and become able to comprehend things and reach places that would have been previously impossible for it.